 Initiatives to promote diversity

-- In addition to the above, the new Equality, Diversity and Inclusion Strategy [pdf] includes in section 4.3.1 action in support of gender equality.
+- In addition to the above, the College's Equality, Diversity and Inclusion Strategy [pdf] includes in section 4.3.1 action in support of gender equality.

-- activities to elicit views and experiences that are acted upon e.g. ‘Have Your Say’ campaigns, the Staff Survey, focus groups to address specific issues
+- Activities to elicit views and experiences that are acted upon e.g. ‘Have Your Say’ campaigns, the Staff Survey and focus groups to address specific issues

 - College awards to celebrate those whose contributions have supported academic women